-For some women, the symptoms of stress incontinence or overactive bladder don't respond to conservative treatment.
-When urinary incontinence markedly disrupts your life, urinary incontinence surgery may be an option.
+For some women, symptoms of stress incontinence or overactive bladder don't respond to conservative treatment.
+When you've tried conservative measures and urinary incontinence continues to disrupt your life, surgery might be an option.

 Things to consider

-If you plan on having children, your doctor may recommend holding off on surgery until you're finished with childbearing.
-The strain of pregnancy and delivery on your bladder, urethra and supportive tissues may "undo" any prior surgical fix.
+- Think about your plans for having children.
+Your doctor might recommend waiting for surgery until you're finished with childbearing.
+The strain of pregnancy and delivery on your bladder, urethra and supportive tissues might undo the benefits of a surgical fix.

-- Development of an overactive bladder, which could include urge incontinence
+- Development of overactive bladder, which could include urge incontinence

 - Urinary tract infection

 - Difficult or painful intercourse